 Prevention and treatment Sandfly and dog bites should be avoided whenever possible.
 Self-treatment: none.

-Present West and southern Africa; in Chad, Congo and DRC in Central Africa; in Algeria, Morocco and Sudan in North Africa; and in Ethiopia and Somalia in East Africa.
+Present West and Southern Africa; in Chad, Congo, Sudan and DRC in Central Africa; in Algeria and Morocco in North Africa; and in Ethiopia and Somalia in East Africa.

 Spread through The excreta of infected rodents, especially rats.

 Symptoms and effects A fever, sometimes jaundice, hepatitus and renal failure.